 Entering its 104th year, the PGA Championship has been a monumental tournament for both sports fans and sports bettors.
 The PGA Tour will take place between September 12-15, at the Colonial Golf Course in Fort Worth, Texas.
 Betting on the PGA makes the week-long tournament much more exhilarating and fun.

-The latest PGA Championship tour winners odds are available.
+The latest PGA Championship betting odds are available.
 The odds are subject to change and we'll update this page accordingly.
-The odds were last updated April 15, 2021:
+The PGA betting odds were last updated April 28, 2021:

 |PGA Championship Odds|